-Guidance is available to all Members on how to treat offers of gifts and hospitality and the process for declaring such offers.
+Guidance is available to all Members on how to treat offers of gifts and hospitality and the process for declaring such offers, even when a gift is rejected or turned down.
 This guidance forms part of the Council's Constitution.

-1.7 Complaints Updates
+1.12 Complaints Updates